Double spike Dirichlet priors for structured weighting: Application to Survey Forecast Data

-Starting from period two and rolling forward, we obtain the forecasts for $t=2,\ldots, 70$ based on which the root-mean-squared error is calculated.
-Our method yields an out-of-sample root-mean-squared error 1.450, while the simple average gives 1.502, and the two-step lasso gives 1.542.
+Starting from period two and rolling forward, we obtain the forecasts for $t=3,\ldots, 70$ based on which the root-mean-squared error is calculated.
+For our method, the fixed-$\theta$ strategy yields an out-of-sample root-mean-squared error 1.441.
+The random-$\theta$ counterpart performs similarly, leading to an error of 1.444; for the proposed method, we focus on the fixed-$\theta$ strategy in the following, unless stated otherwise.
+The simple average gives 1.502, and two-step lasso gives 1.542.
 A closer look at the squared prediction errors reveals three outliers for all methods, which occurred in 2008Q2, 2008Q3, and 2008Q4 for the GDP growth over 2007Q4-2008Q4, 2008Q1-2009Q1, and 2008Q2-2009Q2, respectively.
 This corresponds to the financial crisis in 2008.
-After removing the three outliers, the out-of-sample root-mean-squared error is 1.28 for our method, 1.33 for the simple average method, and 1.38 for the two-step lasso method.
-The two-step lasso method, which chooses weights adaptively, does not outperform the simple average method; this is reminiscent of the forecast combination puzzle.
-In contrast, the proposed method reaches a middle ground by adaptively shrinking the weights toward a structure, achieving superior performances.
-The comparison between the proposed method and the two-step lasso confirms the advantage of a joint approach versus a two-step alternative, at least in this data application.
+After removing the three outliers, the out-of-sample root-mean-squared error is 1.014 for our method, 1.032 for the simple average method, and 1.058 for two-step lasso.
+The two-step lasso method, which chooses weights adaptively, does not outperform the simple average method.
+The comparison between the proposed method and two-step lasso confirms the advantage of a joint approach versus a two-step alternative, at least in this data application.